Noemie Globus

 Co-I (Black Holes)

-I am currently an Astrophysicist at the Kavli Institute for Particle Astrophysics and Cosmology, Stanford University, soon to be an Assistant Professor (Investigadora Titular A) at Instituto de Astronomía, UNAM, Ensenada, Baja California.
+I am an Assistant Professor (Investigadora Titular A) at Instituto de Astronomía, UNAM, Ensenada, Baja California.

 Most of my research related to neutron stars and black holes has been carried out jointly with SCEECS members.
 I look forward to learning more on this fascinating research and to obtaining new results to advance our understanding of neutron stars and black holes.